chrismo80/GlossaryMcp/README.md

 A good default is:

-- call `find` before guessing the meaning of a repo-specific term
-- call `add` only for vocabulary that should survive future sessions
-- keep descriptions short, concrete, and useful at the call site
+> Use the `glossary` tools before guessing repository-specific vocabulary.
+>
+> Call `find` when a task mentions an unfamiliar or ambiguous project-specific term, data flow, system concept, boundary, process, or convention.
+>
+> Prefer canonical wording from the glossary when naming code, writing docs, creating issues, or reviewing changes.
+>
+> Call `add` only for durable domain-specific or architecture-specific concepts when you have a precise understanding of their meaning.
+>
+> Use descriptions to capture stable meaning, responsibilities, relationships, data flow, and system context.
+>
-- call `edit` when an existing description causes ambiguity
+> Call `edit` only when an existing description is wrong, ambiguous, incomplete, or outdated.
+>
-- call `delete` when a term is wrong or obsolete
+> Call `delete` only when a term is wrong or obsolete.
-- prefer canonical project language from the glossary when naming code

-Without that judgment, this is just a JSONL file.
+>
+> Do not use the `glossary` as chat memory, transient notes, todos, or an unstructured wiki.

 With it, it becomes shared vocabulary.